joshtynjala/actionscript-3.0-developers-guide/display/working-with-movie-clips/controlling-movie-clip-playback.md

 when creating a complex movie clip.
-When the number of frames, layers, and tweens in an animation becomes large, consider labeling important frames with explanatory descriptions that represent shifts in the behavior of the movie clip (for example, “off,” “walking,” or “running”).
+When the number of frames, layers, and tweens in an animation becomes large, consider labeling important frames with explanatory descriptions that represent shifts in the behavior of the movie clip (for example, "off," "walking," or "running").
 This improves code readability and also provides flexibility, since ActionScript calls that go to a labeled frame are pointers to a single reference—the label—rather than a specific frame number.
 If later on you decide to move a particular segment of the animation to